Multiparameter quantum groups at roots of unity: Specialization of MpQG's at roots of unity

 \subsection{Quantum Frobenius morphisms for MpQG's}

-\ 7pt When dealing with uniparameter quantum groups, the so-called ``quantum Frobenius morphisms'' set a strong link between specializations (of these quantum groups) at 1 and specializations at roots of unity.
-Namely, for every root of unity (of odd order) there exists a corresponding quantum Frobenius morphism giving such a link.
-In fact, even for a single root of unity, say $ \varepsilon \, $, the situation is even richer: indeed, taking specializations --- at 1 or at $ \varepsilon \, $ --- can be done {\it a priori\/} in several different ways, which depend on the choice of the integral form we select for specializing.
+\ 7pt When dealing with uniparameter quantum groups, the so-called ``quantum Frobenius morphisms'' set a strong link between specializations of these quantum groups (either restricted or unrestricted) at 1 and specializations at roots of unity.

 When one chooses the {\sl restricted\/} and the {\sl unrestricted\/} integral forms, these quantum Frobenius morphisms (for uniparameter quantum groups) look as

 and